perfsonar/docs/addon_microdep.rst

         :scale: 50 %
 	:align: center

-Note that an empty plot will appear here if your perfSONAR system has no tasks configured, i.e. you perfSONAR archive has never received results from any tests (or you user interface host cannot access you archive host).
+Note that an empty plot will appear here if your perfSONAR system has no tasks configured, i.e. you perfSONAR archive has never received results from any tests (or your user interface host cannot access you archive host).

 .. _addon_microdep_configuration:

 Configuration
 -------------

-The current version on the *Microdep* add-on performs analysis and reports results based on to type of tests: **traceroute** and **latencybg** ( see :doc:`pscheduler_ref_tests_tools`).
-Hence, for the add-on to output anything of interest at least one *traceroute-task* or one *latencybg-task* needs to be configured to generate input to the analysis components of *Microdep*.
+The current version of the *Microdep* add-on performs analysis and reports results based on two types of tests: **traceroute** and **latencybg** ( see :doc:`pscheduler_ref_tests_tools`).
+Hence, for the add-on to output anything of interest at least one *traceroute task* or one *latencybg task* needs to be configured to generate input to the analysis components.

 Task configuration may be achived by several means.
-  * A GUI-based configuration service is available (see :doc:`pscompose`).
+  * A GUI-based configuration service is available (see :doc:`pscompose_intro`).
   * Via CLI pscheduler may be instructed to initiate tasks directly (see :doc:`pscheduler_intro`).
-  * A JSON-file with all data required for task initiation may be composed (in a text editor), verified and published via psConfig (see :doc:`psconfig_intro`).
+  * A JSON-file with all data required for task initiation may be composed (in a text editor), and published via psConfig (see :doc:`psconfig_intro`).

 .. _addon_microdep_raw-output: